KyGit25/DSYST-G12-CODE/README.md

 - Accepts uploaded syslog files
 - Splits logs into individual messages
-- Publishes each message to RabbitMQ
+- Publishes each message to RabbitMQ, tagging it with a unique message ID (`properties.message_id`, a UUID)

 ---